MRISAR's Simulator "Hot Cell Manipulator Work Station" Exhibit

 Hot cells are used in nuclear-energy and the nuclear-medicines industries.
 They are required to protect individuals from radioactive isotopes by providing a safe containment box in which they can control and manipulate the equipment required.
 Often manipulation is done via Manipulator arms.
 The main educational focus of this exhibit is to illustrate how manipulators can extend human capabilities to accomplish tasks such as handling waste material, experiments and in certain medical applications.

 The exhibit features two electromechanical robotic manipulators that measure approximately 39” long from the tip of the fingers to the base of the shoulder pivot assembly.
+Each arm has three fingers.
+The fingers come in either black or white UHMW.
 Arms have pressure sensitive and end of travel limits, and can adapt to any arrangement of objects stacked in their path.
 It is made of lightweight 6061 Aluminum.
 The arms are totally open framed for educational viewing which relates to STEM and based closely on the proportions of an actual human arm.
 It is especially designed with safety features and force limits.
 Each arm has five ranges of motion and movement with 3 fingered hands (thumb - hand movement).

 The exhibit is designed to be visually stunning, educational and usable by virtually any age of museum visitor.
 This exhibit is view able from all sides and is framed in with clear unbreakable poly-carbonate, making it ideal for mid floor locations.
 Each arm is protected by limit controls and spring loaded for shock.
 The limit controls use simple logic to avoid over travel, as opposed to expensive and hard to repair computer guided systems.
 The fingers operate by pressing push switches.
 A joystick is used to operate the wrist, shoulder and elbow ranges of motion.
 The exhibit is configured as a demonstration to illustrate nuclear application for remote handling robotics.
 Different types of remote handling robots are used by industry, aerospace and commercial establishments to extend human capabilities in hazardous situations.